unblindness/oct_alignment/README.md

 ## Requirements

+**Python Version**: Python 3.11 is recommended for optimal compatibility.

 To run this program, the following Python libraries must be installed.
 You can install all of them at once using the `requirements.txt` file.

 | Library | Description |